wangziqi2013/wangziqi2013.github.io/_posts/2019-08-22-achieving-non-inclusive-cache-performance-with-inclusive-caches.markdown

 application, cache blocks brought into the shared cache by the first application is likely to be invalidated shortly even if the block is frequently accessed by the first application.

+Two alternatives are present which do not require the maintenance of inclusiveness.
+In the first solution, non-inclusive caches, cache blocks are not evicted from the core cache even if they are evicted from the shared cache.
+This preserves locality in the core cache, at the cost of extra coherence traffic forwarded from the shared cache, since now the shared cache is unsure whether a block exists in the private cache or not even if the address does not exist in the shared cache.